paulf-999/styleguides_and_standards/sql_styleguide.md

 ## 1. General

-* Indentation - indents should be four spaces, except for predicates, which should line up with the `WHERE` keyword.
+* Indentation: indents should be four spaces, except for predicates, which should line up with the `WHERE` keyword.
-* Line length - lines of SQL should be no longer than 80 characters
+* Line length: lines of SQL should be no longer than 80 characters

-## 3. Naming conventions
+## 2. Naming conventions

 ### General do's and don'ts

-#### Do
+*Do*

 * Always use the singular name and avoid plurals
-* Use underscores where you would naturally include a space in the name (first name becomes first_name)
+* Use `snake_case`, i.e.:
     * Only use letters, numbers and underscores in names
+    * Use underscores where you would naturally include a space in the name (e.g., `first name` would become `first_name`)
     * Names must begin with a letter and may not end with an underscore
-* Always use lowercase except where it may make sense not to such as proper nouns

-#### Avoid
+* **Aliasing**: when aliasing, always use the `AS` keyword

+*Avoid*

-* CamelCase - it is difficult to scan quickly
+* `CamelCase`: it is difficult to scan quickly
-* Plurals - use the more natural collective term where possible instead.
-For example, staff instead of employees or people instead of individuals.
+* Plurals: use the more natural collective term where possible instead.
+    * For example, staff instead of employees or people instead of individuals.
-* Abbreviations.
-If you have to use them, make sure they are commonly understood
+* Abbreviations: if you have to use them, make sure they are commonly understood

-### Tables

-Do not prefix with tbl or any other such descriptive prefix.
+* Prefixing table names with `tbl` or any other such descriptive prefix.

-### Columns

-Where possible avoid simply using id as the primary identifier for the table.
+* For columns - avoid simply using `id` as the primary identifier for the table

-### Aliasing

-Always use the AS keyword.

 ---

 ## 3. Query syntax

-### i.
-Commas

-* Use trailing commas
+* **Commas**: Use trailing commas

-### ii.
-Reserved words

-Always use uppercase for reserved keywords like SELECT and WHERE.
+* **Reserved words**: Always use uppercase for reserved keywords like `SELECT` and `WHERE`.

-### iii.
-White space

-#### Spaces

-Spaces should be used to line up the code so that the reserved keywords are all aligned and end on the same character boundary.
+* Spaces: spaces should be used to line up the code so that the reserved keywords are all aligned and end on the same character boundary.
-Notice that SELECT, FROM, etc. are all right aligned while the actual column names and implementation specific details are left aligned.
+Notice that `SELECT`, `FROM`, etc. are all right aligned while the actual column names and implementation specific details are left aligned.

     SELECT      f.species_name,
                 AVG(f.height) AS average_height, AVG(f.diameter)